 17.2 Reports(01/17/25 Version)

-17.2.1 Within 30 days after final approval of «Customer Name»’s annual financial report and statements by «Customer Name»’s authorized officer, «Customer Name» shall either e-mail them to BPA at kslf@bpa.gov or, if any of the information is publicly available, then «Customer Name» shall notify BPA of its availability.
+17.2.1 Within 30 calendar days after final approval of «Customer Name»’s annual financial report and statements by «Customer Name»’s authorized officer, «Customer Name» shall either e-mail them to BPA at kslf@bpa.gov or, if any of the information is publicly available, then «Customer Name» shall notify BPA of its availability.

-17.2.2 Within 30 days after its submittal to the Energy Information Administration (EIA), or its successor, «Customer Name» shall e-mail a copy of its Annual Form EIA-861 Reports to BPA at kslf@bpa.gov.
+17.2.2 Within 30 calendar days after its submittal to the Energy Information Administration (EIA), or its successor, «Customer Name» shall e-mail a copy of its Annual Form EIA-861 Reports to BPA at kslf@bpa.gov.
 If «Customer Name» is not required to submit such reports to the EIA, then this requirement does not apply.

 17.2.3 By November 30, 2028, and by November 30 each year thereafter, «Customer Name» shall provide to the Pacific Northwest Utilities Conference Committee (PNUCC), or its successor, forecasted loads, Energy Storage Devices, and resources data to facilitate a region-wide assessment of loads and resources in a format, length of time, and level of detail specified in PNUCC’s Northwest Regional Forecast Data Request.